Skip to main content

 • Do not start driving until blood glucose is within the target range.
 (It is okay to call a friend for a ride or to tell others that one is going to be late.)

-• Keep a supply of nonperishable snacks and fast-acting sugars in the car or carry some along if traveling in a friend’s car.
+• Keep a supply of nonperishable snacks and fast-acting sugars in the vehicle or carry some along if traveling in a friend’s vehicle.

-• Never leave insulin and test strips in the car; hot and cold temperatures damage them.
+• Never leave insulin and test strips in the vehicle; hot and cold temperatures damage them.

 • If beginning to feel unwell or noticing that blood sugar is dropping, pull over immediately.
 Do not tell yourself, “I’m nearly there; I can make it.”